Lab-Brat/linux_scripts/ansible/README.md

 ## Playbooks
 * docker.yaml: install Docker on and enable in on Fedora Linux
+* init_config.yaml: inistial OS configuration
 * jenkins.yaml: install Jenkins as a Docker container on Fedora Linux
-* init_config.yaml: inistial OS configuration
+* moderen_commands.yaml: install modern alternative to classic linux commands, line lsd for ls, bat for cat etc.